Towards Making a Trojan-horse Attack on Text-to-Image Retrieval: Proposed Method

-We formalize a targeted Trojan-horse (TTH) attack on a given language-based image retrieval LBIR system as follows.
+We formalize a Trojan-horse attack (\ModelName) on a given text-to-image retrieval (T2IR) system as follows.
 Suppose the system, driven by a deep cross-modal matching network $\mathcal{N}$, has indexed a set of $n_0$ images $X_0$.
 Each image $x \in X_0$ has been represented by a cross-modal feature vector denoted by $e(x)$.
-The system answers an ad-hoc query, expressed in the form of a natural-language sentence $s$, by first encoding the query into a cross-modal feature $e(s)$ that shares the same feature space as $e(x)$.
-The relevance of each image w.r.t to the query is computed in terms of certain (dis)similarity between the corresponding features.
+The system answers a natural-language query $s$, by first encoding the query into a cross-modal feature $e(s)$ that shares the same feature space as $e(x)$.
+The relevance of each image \wrt the query is computed in terms of certain (dis)similarity between the corresponding features.
 The top $k$ most relevant images are returned as the search result.
-A TTH attack is to construct a set of $n_h$ Trojan-horse images $X_h$ such that once the indexed collection is expanded as $X_0 \cup X_h$, the top $k$ images will contain items from $X_h$.
-Consequently, users are shown with images the attacker wants them to see, even though the images can be completely irrelevant to the users' information need.
+A \ModelName is to construct a set of $n_h$ TH images $X_h$ such that once the indexed collection is expanded as $X_0 \cup X_h$, the top $k$ images will contain items from $X_h$.
+Consequently, users are shown with images the attacker wants them to see, even though the images can be completely irrelevant to their information needs.